DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-25-making-the-visa-sponsorship-questions-clearer.md

 There is no visa information for Lead schools in ‘Organisation details’.
 We will consider adding a ‘Skilled Worker’ row to the summary list.

-Some users felt that they should not be able to change visa information after they had published the a course.
+Some users felt they should not be able to change visa information after publishing the course.
 Some users were confused about the absence of the ‘Change’ link.
 We need to look at the value of allowing users to change this information for published courses.

 At the moment, changing visa sponsorship information at an organisational level will not affect the answers given at a course level.
 We need to investigate the risks and benefits of allowing users to change visa sponsorship information for all courses.